Skip to main content

 Handika, H., and J. A. Esselstyn.
 2024.
 SEGUL: Ultrafast, memory-efficient and mobile-friendly software for manipulating and summarizing phylogenomic datasets.
 Molecular Ecology Resources. https://doi.org/10.1111/1755-0998.13964.

-If you are interested in reading the journal article but do not have access to it, you can request a copy from the authors on ResearchGate.
+If you are interested in reading the journal article but cannot access it, you can request a copy from the authors on ResearchGate.

 Platform Support